sunyu912/cm2-roblox3/Module 01 NPCs/Quest Giver.md

 local swordTool = game.ReplicatedStorage.CoolSword -- This will be the reward for completing the quest, you can change it to anything you'd like

 local Dialog = Instance.new("Dialog") -- Creates a dialog system object which lets use create various dialog prompts and responses with our NPC
-Dialog.Parent = NPC.Head -- Parent it with the NPC's head so that his dialog will appear above him Dialog.InitialPrompt = "Hey you!
+Dialog.Parent = NPC:WaitForChild("Head") --Parent it with the NPC's head so that his dialog will appear above him Dialog.InitialPrompt = "Hey you!
 I lost my dog.
 Can you help me find him?"
 Dialog.GoodbyeChoiceActive = true -- Goodbye choices are responses the player can choose to exit the dialog without a response from the NPC
 Dialog.GoodbyeDialog = "Sorry I can't right now."